 Terms and conditions

 This section should contain any terms and conditions regarding the project.
-In addition, it highlights the rights and obligations of both parties, for example, who pays for the materials, how payments will be made, etc.
+In addition, it highlights the rights and obligations of both parties,

 Warranty

-You can include a warranty stipulating you are not liable for everyday wear and tear caused by natural conditions such as rainfall.
+You can include a warranty stipulating that you are not liable for everyday wear and tear caused by natural conditions such as rainfall.

-How to Create Construction Proposal
+How to Create a Construction Proposal

-Writing a construction proposal can be challenging, but the process can be streamlined and simplified with the correct information.
+Writing a proposal can be challenging, but the process can be streamlined and simplified with the correct information.

 Follow the steps below to create an offer that will impress your clients: